DKulan/FlashCardsApp/README.md

 _FlashCardsApp is the 3rd and final project to complete Udacity's React Nanodegree program._

-FlashCardsApp allows users to create flash cards to aid in studying whatever topic they are trying to grasp.
+FlashCardsApp allows users to create flash cards to aid in studying regardless of the topic they are trying to grasp.
 The app allows users to create a deck which represents the general topic, and add cards that contain a question and answer for that deck.

 _for example_: